cmawhorter/hmmac/README.md

 **signedHeaders:** Only the headers here will be used in the message to sign.
 All others will be ignored and could be modified enroute without invalidating the request.

 **wwwAuthenticateRealm:** See [this RFC](https://www.ietf.org/rfc/rfc2617.txt) for more information about WWW-Authenticate.
 The goal is to help the client automatically negotiate the correct authorization.
 You can disable by setting to falsey.

+_Breaking change warning: Defaults to the string 'API' in 0.2.x.
+In 0.3.0, it will default to false.
+No one seeems to use this._

 **scheme:** See Schemes below.
 This will load the scheme module, which will make sure your authorization header conforms to the desired format.
 Use Hmmac.schemes.load('[scheme]') to load a scheme.
 Currently aws4 and plain are the only two supported.